House panel wants Google, Facebook, AT&T CEOs to testify on internet rules

 The U.S. Federal Communications Commission is considering tossing out 2015 Obama administration net neutrality rules that reclassified internet service like a public utility.
 The rules bar providers from blocking, slowing or offering paid prioritization of websites.
 Many internet providers want Congress to step in and write permanent rules.

-Other chief executives asked to testify include the heads of Comcast Corp, Netflix Inc and Charter Communications Inc. The companies did not immediately say if they will testify.
+Other chief executives asked to testify include the heads of Comcast Corp, Netflix Inc and Charter Communications Inc.

+Some companies including Facebook said they were reviewing the letter but none immediately said if they will testify.

+"A strong consensus is forming across party lines and across industries that it’s time for Congress to call a halt on the back-and-forth and set clear net neutrality ground rules for the internet,” said Representative Greg Walden, a Republican, who chairs the committee.
+"The time has come to get everyone to the table and get this figured out."

 A group representing major technology firms last week urged the FCC to abandon plans to rescind the rules barring internet service providers from hindering consumer access to web content or offering paid "fast lanes."